 Protect yourself from theft, injury, illness, or the unexpected.
 Heymondo has great short-term travel insurance plans!
 (World Pursuit Readers get 5% off!)

 Where to Stay in Toronto?

 The Hazelton Hotel

-This is one of the top rated hotels in all of Toronto.
-Located in the upscale district of Yorkville and is near Toronto’s restaurant scene this is the ultimate place to stay if you are looking for optimal comfort and a good location.
+The Hazelton Hotel is one of the top-rated hotels in all of Toronto.
+Located in the upscale district of Yorkville and is near Toronto’s restaurant scene, this is the ultimate place to stay if you are looking for optimal comfort and a good location.